jochu/swank-clojure/README.md

 Previous versions of Swank Clojure bundled an Elisp library called swank-clojure.el that provided ways to launch your swank server from within your Emacs process.
-While swank-clojure is still distributed with the project, it's a much more error-prone way of doing things.
+While swank-clojure is still distributed with the project, it's a much more error-prone way of doing things than the method outlined above.

-If you have configured your system to use M-x swank-clojure-project, then it should still work, but it's not recommended for new users.
+If you have configured your Emacs to use M-x swank-clojure-project then it should still work, but it's not recommended for new users.

-## Keeping Common Lisp

-If you want to use SLIME with Common Lisp or another Lisp implementation, add this to your Emacs config:

-    (add-to-list 'slime-lisp-implementations '(sbcl ("sbcl")))

-Then launch SLIME with M-- M-x slime $LISP instead of just M-x slime.

 ## Community